0

 Custom forged wheels are not one-size-fits-all parts.
 Diameter, width, offset, bolt pattern, brake clearance, vehicle weight, tyre choice, and intended driving use all affect how force moves through the wheel structure.

-That is why LFI treats FEA as part of the wheel development process, not just a generic marketing screenshot.
+That is why LFI treats FEA as part of the wheel development process.
 Each design is reviewed around the actual wheel specification and vehicle application before production.
 Where requested, LFI can also provide a PDF FEA report so owners can see the engineering basis behind their build.

-Core principle: A custom forged wheel should be reviewed as a custom component.
-LFI uses bespoke FEA to evaluate how the wheel carries radial load, transfers torque, reacts to lateral force, and behaves as a pressurised structure in service.
+We run FEA on your wheel design before production.
+It reviews how the wheel carries radial load, transfers torque, reacts to lateral force, and behaves as a pressurised structure in service.

 JWL wheel testing standard logo